 Fortunately, SULOCHANA UTHIRAPATHI of Transform Borders is here to help!
 She’s a lawyer who specialises in Singapore immigration matters of all types.
 She knows first-hand how stressful it can be when you have a work permit or immigration issue.
-And she’s all over the work permit requirements for the new Complementarity Assessment Framework (COMPASS) being introduced for Employment Pass (EP) holders in 2023.
+And she’s all over the work permit requirements for the new Overseas Networks & Expertise Pass (ONE Pass) and the Complementarity Assessment Framework (COMPASS) that were both introduced for Employment Pass (EP) holders in 2023.
 We sat down with her to hear all about it.

 Tell us about Transform Borders and how it began.

 When I was studying law in Australia, I inadvertently overstayed my visa.
 Appealing to the authorities to re-instate my visa was a very scary and difficult experience.
 Thankfully, I was successful and ended up living in Australia for ten years as a lawyer.
 After returning home, I worked for a firm specialising in Singapore immigration.
 It wasn’t until I helped a good friend to obtain the correct visa for her business that I decided to strike out on my own as a lawyer.
 In 2017, I started Transform Borders, and it’s been a very satisfying and busy ride.

 Who are your typical Singapore immigration clients and what work permit types do you help with?

 I represent a wide range of individuals and businesses in the area of Singapore immigration.
 I see a lot of expats looking to apply for Permanent Residency (PR) and Letters of Consent (LOC), which have both become more difficult to obtain in recent years.
 For PRs wanting to take the next step to become Singapore Citizens, I help them to navigate the process.